 Welcome to the S6 Resource page!
-Throughout the year we will be adding recordings of our Transitions Programme, as well as resources to support you with applying to higher education, applying for funding and tips and advice for taking the next steps.
+This page is full of resources to support you in applying to higher education, applying for funding and tips and advice for taking the next steps.

 Higher Education is learning at college or university at SCQF Level 7 or above.
 Typically, you study for HNCs and HNDs at college and undergraduate degrees at university.